namtran166/BootcampNotes/README.md

 When there is some unexpected error within our internal server, a 500 Internal Server Error response will be returned, and you should upload the bug for us to fix!
 ```
 {
-    "message": "An error occurred when trying to delete this book."
+    "message": "An error occurred when trying to delete this item."
 }
 ```

-## PUT /books/<int:book_id>
+## PUT /items/<int:item_id>
-Did you put wrong information about your favorite book into the database?
-Well, you can simply use this PUT method, it will update an existing one based on the storeID you provided.
+Did you put wrong information about your favorite item into the database?
+Well, you can simply use this PUT method, it will update an existing one based on the store_id you provided.
 ```
 Header:
     Content-Type: application/json